 Can I work without having residency in Mexico?

-You may not perform paid work without residency and a work permit.
+You may not perform paid work in Mexico without residency and a work permit.
 Exceptions are volunteering and religious training.
+If, however, you are a digital nomad working online with companies/clients outside Mexico, you do not need a work permit.
 Read more about working in Mexico here.

 Can I buy property as a tourist?

 Yes, you can.
-However, only Mexican citizens can purchase property within 50 km of the coastline or within 100 km of the border with other countries in their name.
+However, only Mexican citizens can purchase property in their name within 50 km of the coastline or within 100 km of the border with other countries.
 A foreigner may purchase property within these parameters only via a Mexican trust (fideicomiso) or a Mexican corporation.
-Read more about purchasing property in Mexico here.

 Can I bring my pets when I move to Mexico?